-Functional expense allocations - The costs of providing the various program and supporting services have been summarized on a functional basis in the statement of activities and changes in net assets.
-Most expenses can be directly attributed to program or supporting functions, this includes, grants, and supplies.
+Functional expense allocations - The costs of providing the various program and supporting services have been summarized on a functional basis in the statements of activities and changes in net assets.
+Most expenses can be directly attributed to program or supporting functions which includes grants and supplies.
 The basis of allocation of these expenses relies mostly on the direct allocation method, which allocates all costs that can be identified specifically with a particular final cost objective to the segment to which the expense relates.
 Certain categories of expenses are attributed to more than one program or supporting function.
 Therefore, these expenses require allocation on a reasonable basis that is consistently applied.
 The indirect allocation method, based on either financial or non-financial measurements, is used for costs that have been incurred for common or joint objectives and cannot be readily associated with a specific reporting segment, in accordance with the policy of the Foundation.
-The expenses in this category include wages and salaries, payroll taxes and benefits, professional fees, meals and travel, meetings, IT services, advertising, bank fees, and insurance.
+The expenses in this category include wages and salaries, payroll taxes and benefits, consultants and professional fees, meals and travel, meetings and events, IT services, advertising, bank fees, and insurance.

-Concentration of grants paid - Grants paid comprising greater than 10% of the Foundation's total grants disbursed are as follows for the year ended December 31, 2022:
+Concentration of grants paid - Grants paid comprising greater than 10% of the Foundation's total grants disbursed are as follows for the years ended December 31:

+2023 2022

-Organization A 38% Organization B 32%
+Organization A 57% 38%

+Organization B 31% 32%

 Advertising - Advertising costs are expensed as incurred.
-Advertising expense for the fiscal year ended December 31, 2022 was approximately \$1,600.
+Advertising expense for the fiscal years ended December 31, 2023 and 2022 were approximately \$7,300 and \$1,600, respectively.

 Endowment accounting and interpretation of relevant law - The Foundations is subject to the Uniform Prudent Management of Institutional Funds Act of 2006 ("UPMIFA"), the provisions of which apply to its endowment funds.
-As required by UPMIFA and GAAP, net assets associated with endowment funds, including funds designated by the Board of Directors to function as endowments, are classified and reported based on the existence or absence of donor-imposed restrictions.
+As required by UPMIFA and Generally Accepted accounting Principles ("GAAP"), net assets associated with endowment funds, including funds designated by the Board of Directors to function as endowments, are classified and reported based on the existence or absence of donor-imposed restrictions.

 Accounting for uncertainty in income taxes - The Foundation evaluates its uncertain tax positions and will recognize a loss contingency when it is probable that a liability has been incurred as of the date of the financial statements and the amount of the loss can be reasonable estimated.
 The amount recognized is subject to estimate and management judgment with respect to the likely outcome of each uncertain tax position.
 The amount that is ultimately sustained for an individual uncertain tax position for all uncertain tax positions in the aggregate could differ from the amount recognized.
-As of December 31, 2022, management did not identify any material uncertain tax positions.
+As of December 31, 2023 and 2022, management did not identify any material uncertain tax positions.